Region I Chapters

 In 2018, NJ SOPHE, in collaboration with the Rutgers University Bloustein School of Planning and Public Policy Planning Healthy Communities Initiative (PHCI), received a grant from the County Health Rankings and Roadmaps program.

-This grant project forged a partnership between NJ SOPHE and the Bloustein school, and also facilitated collaboration with partners at the New Jersey Department of Health, Office of Population Health; and Toni Lewis, the CHR&R State Liaison.
-The project will explore the role of social determinants of health and the use of health impact assessments for a data driven approach to forge new partnerships and support decision making in existing projects.
+This grant project forged a partnership between NJ SOPHE and the Bloustein school and also facilitated collaboration with partners at the New Jersey Department of Health, Office of Population Health; and Toni Lewis, the CHR&R State Liaison.
+The project will explore the role of social determinants of health and the use of health impact assessments for a data-driven approach to forging new partnerships and support decision-making in existing projects.

 “The Ohio SOPHE Chapter thrives because people come for the professional development opportunities and stay for the friendships.”

 The Ohio SOPHE Chapter has a diverse membership of health education specialists from various work sites with varying years of experience and skill levels.